 Q: You built the core engine from scratch.
 What was the hardest part of that engineering journey?

-Q: PapaiArt Animation Studio includes advanced rigging tools like IK.
+Q: PapaiArt Animation Studio includes advanced rigging tools like IK (Inverse Kinematics).
 Why include that in a lightweight package?

 Q: What are you most excited to see users create once the beta launches?

-Bug reports, suggestions, partnerships — we welcome every kind of feedback.
+Bug reports, suggestions, partnerships, every kind of feedback is welcome.

 Credits & Attributions: 3D model assets featured in promotional screenshots are used under the Creative Commons Attribution (CC BY) license.
 Models by Dmitry Tamko, Obambulatesart, and Mossycrossings.